-For example if I want to find out data about a typical New Yorker, I could stand on the street corner and talk with every tenth person walking by - but my results will differ, depending on whether I stand on Wall Street or Canal Street or $42^{nd}$ Street or $125^{th}$ Street or $180^{th}$ Street!
+For example if I want to find out data about a typical New Yorker, I could stand on the street corner and talk with every tenth person walking by - but my results will differ, depending on whether I stand on Wall Street or Canal Street or 42nd Street or 125th Street or 180th Street!
 The results will differ depending on whether I'm doing this on Friday or Sunday; morning or afternoon or at lunchtime.
-The results will differ depending on whether I standing there asking people to stop and answer questions (if the person doing the sample is wearing a formal suit or sweatpants, if they're white or black or Hispanic or Asian, if the questionnaire is in Spanish or English, etc).
+The results will differ depending on whether I sample in August or December.
+Even more subtly, the results will differ depending on who is standing there asking people to stop and answer questions (if the person doing the sample is wearing a formal suit or sweatpants, if they're white or black or Hispanic or Asian, if the questionnaire is in Spanish or English, etc).